Techniv/node-command-io/README.md

 - **exceptionCatchLvl**: this is the minimum severity of error catches by Command.IO to not terminate the programme.
 Currently, only CommandErrors are caught.

+### Actions

+The action of a command is a function what call when the user type the command.
+It takes in parameter the list of words that follow the command (one argument by word).
+The function take an object in context (*this*) what provide utilities to manage the command execution :
+- **CommandError**: constructor of CommandError, configured for the command.
+- **RuntimeCommandError**: constructor of RuntimeCommandError, configured for the command.

 ## Exemple:

 #### Loading module: